QuentinRa/blog.quentinra.dev/info/sql/index.md

 ## SQL Syntax

-Before digging into the clauses, here is a list of everything that you will be supposed to known in the next sections.
+Before digging into the clauses, here is a list of everything that you will be supposed to know in the next sections.

 <div class="row mx-0"><div class="col-6">